GambuzX/Ascii-Raider/docs/README.md

 ## Known Code Smells and Refactoring Suggestions

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
 Each smell and refactoring suggestions should be described in its own subsection.

+### LevelController
+This is not as much a code smell but more a violation of the first of the SOLID principles: the LevelController class does to much and although we could argue that it "only" controls the Level, we should refactor it and divide the code into smaller classes.

 ## Important Discussions